-BERN, Switzerland — A small protest in the Swiss capital brought into focus a growing confluence of concerns over global weapons sales and the murder of a Saudi dissident journalist.
+BERN, Switzerland (Arête News) — A small protest in the Swiss capital brought into focus a growing confluence of concerns over global weapons sales and the murder of a Saudi dissident journalist.

 Outside the U.S. Embassy in Bern and Swiss Parliament Building, about a half-dozen activists gathered to hold signs to protest the role of global weapons sales in aggravating international conflicts amid the global uproar over Saudi journalist Jamal Khashoggi’s apparent murder.